🎯 Black-Box Uncertainty Quantification#

 Parameters:

-• responses - (list of str) A list of LLM responses for the prompts.
+• responses - (List[str]) A list of LLM responses for the prompts.

-• sampled_responses - (list of list of str) A list of lists of sampled LLM responses for each prompt.
-These will be used to compute consistency scores by comparing to the corresponding response from responses.
+• sampled_responses - (List[List[str]]) A list of lists of sampled LLM responses for each prompt.
+Used to compute consistency scores by comparing to the corresponding response from responses.

 Returns: UQResult containing data (responses, sampled responses, and confidence scores) and metadata